 The lower anchors for child seat installation are located at the rear section of the rear seat between the cushion and seat back.
-The LATCH anchors are below the locator symbols on the seat back.
+The inboard LATCH anchors are located below the locator symbols on the seat back.
+The outboard LATCH anchors are 11 inches (280 mm) outboard of the locator symbols, behind the matching slits in the bottom edge of the seat back.